 - Investigation into the profit and loss of citrus growers across the country has not occurred.
-This needs to be undertaken in depth by the Commission and to obtain evidence for each major citrus growing area ie Riverland, Sunraysia, Riverina, Mundubbera/Gayndah etc; - Breach of terms of reference of the inquiry -1 (a) and 1 (d); - Page XXI- What evidence?
+This needs to be undertaken in depth by the Commission and to obtain evidence for each major citrus growing area ie Riverland, Sunraysia, Riverina, Mundubbera/Gayndah etc. Examples of financial returns to RIVERINA growers are included at Appendix C; - Breach of terms of reference of the inquiry 1 (a) and 1 (d); - Page XXI- What evidence?
 Evidence from MV benchmarking study shows that 3 out 5 years were at a loss and one was break even.
 MV figures would have been worse for the Riverina AREA due to the fact that Riverina is more Valencia focused.
 The Commission stating that the industry is financially viable, why are packers going into receivership?
 3 prominent packers in the last two years, Riverland Co-op, Waikerie Co-op and John Simpson.
 Growers have also provided evidence to the Commission but this has not been accepted by the Commission as a valid industry wide perspective.
 There has been a 14% increase in real value of exports, how does this relate to the farmgate.
 How has that equated to returns to growers?
-Is there any evidence? - In the foreseeable future, Australia is going to be opened up more and more to imports and competition on the fresh fruit and fresh juice market; - Page XXII What expertise do Warren Muirhead and BGP International have in representing industry based views?
-Throughout the document the commission draws heavily of quotes from individuals/BGP to validate their stance yet dismisses the views of growers and the industry peak body evidence supplied by individuals and BGP is generally anecdotal and is not validated by figures or data.
+Is there any evidence?
+Evidence from growers has not been obtained (refer Appendix C); - In the foreseeable future, Australia is going to be opened up more and more to imports and competition on the fresh fruit and fresh juice market; - Page XXII What expertise do Warren Muirhead and BGP International have in representing industry based views?
+Throughout the document the Commission draws heavily of quotes from individuals/BGP to validate their stance yet dismisses the views of growers and the industry peak body.
+Evidence supplied by individuals and BGP is generally anecdotal and is not validated by figures or data.
 Muirhead and BGP are talking about the need for industry to adjust and change to better varieties, the benefits of this change will not be realised for at least 5 years.
-Refer to submission from EJT Packers on comments made by BGP: - Page XXIII Although average farm gate prices were higher than the price imported FCOJ, evidence from the Riverina suggests that in 2000 the average price was \$156 per tonne, 1999 \$140 per tonne, 1998 \$126 per tonne, however cost of production in this area is estimated at \$220 per tonne minimum, therefore growers realised a significant loss per tonne compared to the cost of production.
-(Riverina Citrus to supply SUPPORTING DATA ON WHAT GROWERS ARE GETTING;
+Growers across Australia have been attempting to implement new farming practices, plant new varieties over the last decade and yet growers still are not profitable.
+Refer to submission from EJT Packers on comments made by BGP; - Page XXIII Although average farm gate prices were higher than the price imported FCOJ, evidence from the Riverina suggests that in 2000 the average price realized for processed fruit was \$156 per tonne, 1999 \$140 per tonne, 1998 \$126 per tonne, however cost of production in this area is estimated at \$220 per tonne minimum, therefore growers realised a significant loss per tonne compared to the cost of production.
+Mia Powerpact and Mia Council of Horticultural Associations data now suggests that cost of production for growers in the Riverina area is at least \$265.00 per tonne;